 Laura Brege has served as a director of our company since May 2008.
-Ms. Brege is Executive Vice President of Onyx Pharmaceuticals, Inc., a biopharmaceutical company, where she is responsible for medical affairs, scientific affairs, government affairs, public relations, investor relations, and international business functiosn.
-She joined Onyx in June 2006 as Executive Vice President and Chief Business Officer, was promoted to Chief Operating Officer in October 2007 and to her current position in January 2011.
+Ms. Brege was Executive Vice President of Onyx Pharmaceuticals, Inc., a biopharmaceutical company, where she was responsible for medical affairs, scientific affairs, government affairs, public relations, investor relations, and international business functions from October 2007 to December 2011.
+She joined Onyx in June 2006 as Executive Vice President and

+Chief Business Officer.
 Before joining Onyx, Ms. Brege was a general partner at Red Rock Capital Management, a venture capital firm specializing in early stage financing for technology companies, since 1999.
 Prior to Red Rock, she was the Senior Vice President and Chief Financial Officer at COR Therapeutics.
 Earlier in her career, Ms. Brege served as Vice President and Chief Financial Officer at Flextronics and Vice President and Treasurer of The Cooper Companies.
+Ms. Brege currently sits on the board of Pacira Pharmaceuticals, Inc., a public company.
 The NCG Committee believes that Ms. Brege's industry background, including her extensive experience as an officer of public companies in the biotechnology industry, position her to make an effective contribution to the Board and the Audit Committee.
 In addition, her past financial experience and current knowledge of financing trends are extremely valuable to the Board when considering financing strategies for the Company.
-Ms. Brege earned her undergraduate degree from Ohio University and has an M.B.A. from the University of Chicago.
 Ms. Brege also serves on the board of The Ohio University Foundation.
 During the past five years, Ms. Brege also served on the board of Angiotech Pharmaceuticals, Inc., a public company.